rubenhoenle/Pixelwave/README.md

 # Pixelwave: A Pixelflut client

 Pixelwave is a node.js based Pixelflut client that makes use of the cluster module to enhance the performance for multicore environments.
+Supports .png with transparency and .jpeg/jpg images.

 # Installation